This guide will make your search for the perfect kitesurfing wetsuit simple.

 Here’s the deal:

 A lot of times brands differentiate between kitesurfing wetsuits and, say, surfing wetsuits purely for the sake of branding.
 In fact very few (if any) of the brands we’ve included on this list market their suits specifically/exclusively to any sport.
-Whether it’s surfing, kitesurfing, windsurfing, wakeboarding or water skiing, those wetsuits fill meet the needs of most watersports, except of course diving, which can present radically different designs especially as you go up the price range.
+Whether it’s surfing, kitesurfing, windsurfing, wakeboarding or water skiing, those wetsuits will meet the needs of most watersports, except of course diving, which can present radically different designs especially as you go up the price range.

 But that said: